nosami/vsonline/vs-online/how-to/vside.md

 You can sign up for both, as well as receive various Azure incentives at [https://azure.microsoft.com/free/](https://azure.microsoft.com/free/).

-Access to the Visual Studio 2019 Limited Preview is also required to complete this How-to.
-Sign up for the limited preview here [https://aka.ms/vsfutures-signup](https://aka.ms/vsfutures-signup).
+Access to the Visual Studio 2019 Private Preview is also required to complete this How-to.
+Sign up for the Private Preview here [https://aka.ms/vsfutures-signup](https://aka.ms/vsfutures-signup).

 ## Install